 - Representing an individual charged in federal court with theft of trade secrets and economic espionage for allegedly hiring laid-off employees of a competitor in order to obtain confidential and proprietary information.

 - Representing a prominent defense government contractor in litigation against a former employee who misappropriated valuable trade secrets related to bidding for contracts, and who attempted to hide the misappropriation through the spoliation of electronically stored information and other evidence.
-Secured a temporary restraining order (TRO) and preliminary injunction, and obtained an award finding willful and malicious violation of the Defend Trade Secrets Act (DTSA) and permitting recovery of substantial fees and costs related to the litigation and the extensive spoliation efforts.
+Secured a temporary restraining order (TRO) and preliminary injunction, and obtained an award finding a willful and malicious violation of the Defend Trade Secrets Act (DTSA) and permitting recovery of substantial fees and costs related to the litigation and the extensive spoliation efforts.

 - Representing a defense government contractor in litigation against a group of employees who assisted a competitor in its bid competition efforts for the recompete of a government contract for which they were key, in violation of their non-competes and other contract and fiduciary obligations.
-Secured a temporary restraining order (TRO), and subsequent contempt sanctions against the primary defendant upon discovering and obtaining third party subpoena evidence of violations of the TRO.
+Secured a temporary restraining order (TRO), and subsequent contempt sanctions against the primary defendant upon discovering and obtaining third-party subpoena evidence of violations of the TRO.
 The case settled on favorable terms.

 - Defending a company in trade secrets litigation alleging the misappropriation of hundreds of trade secrets related to business intelligence software.
-Secured the exclusion of plaintiff’s damages expert and theories on pretrial motions, and obtained a defense verdict on all but three of the alleged trade secret claims.
+Secured the exclusion of the plaintiff’s damages expert and theories on pretrial motions, and obtained a defense verdict on all but three of the alleged trade secret claims.

-- Defending a company in state court litigation involving the alleged misappropriation of customer lists and other alleged trade secrets related to casualty insurance business.
+- Defending a company in state court litigation involving the alleged misappropriation of customer lists and other alleged trade secrets related to the casualty insurance business.
 After a multi-day bench trial, received a defense verdict on plaintiff’s misappropriation claims.